 During law school, Jeremy interned in the business and legal affairs departments of Comedy Central and Logo, which are both part of MTV Networks, a subsidiary of Viacom.
 While there, Jeremy worked on drafting talent agreements and production services agreements, and was also involved in reviewing and clearing promos for copyright, trademark, and right of publicity issues.
 Jeremy was also actively involved on the law school campus, serving as 1L Senator of the Student Bar Association (“SBA”), working as a Notes Editor for the Arts & Entertainment Law Journal, and contributing to the school paper, the Cardozo Jurist.
 Other activities included participating in the Unemployment Advocacy Center (“UAC”) where he successfully obtained unemployment benefits on behalf of a discharged employee, the Courtroom Advocates Project (“CAP”) where he successfully obtained a full order of protection for an abused spouse, and the Monrad Paulsen Moot Court Competition where he was a finalist.

 Finally, Jeremy’s strong interest in intellectual property stems from his many years spent before law school creating his own IP as an actor and comedian.
 Jeremy wrote and appeared in short films, live sketches, and plays.
-He found the most success, though, working as nationally touring comedian.
+He found the most success, though, working as a nationally touring comedian.
 In this capacity, Jeremy performed in clubs and colleges across the country, and made several television appearances on major television networks.